Prasanna1Mula/VHDL-codes-/README.md

 - Output (`Q`) changes on the rising clock edge based on J and K inputs
 - Implements all four modes: Hold (00), Reset (01), Set (10), Toggle (11)

+---

 ## 17. T Flip Flop
 This program implements a positive-edge triggered T flip-flop with asynchronous reset.

 **Description**:
--The T flip-flop is a simplified version that toggles its output when the T input is high -Features asynchronous reset (reset) for immediate initialization -Output (Q) toggles on each rising clock edge when T is high -Commonly used in frequency dividers and counters
+- The T flip-flop is a simplified version that toggles its output when the T input is high
+- Features asynchronous reset (reset) for immediate initialization
+- Output (Q) toggles on each rising clock edge when T is high
+- Commonly used in frequency dividers and counters

+---

 ## How to Use
 1. Compile and simulates the code using a VHDL simulator like ModelSim or Xilinx Vivado.